Light-C-O/wedding_invites-ca1/README.md

     - Modified the login.blade, register.blade and guest.blade to make a dark-mode option.
 I added go back button for the registetion and refirect to the login page.
     - I used colon on the value (:value) in forms so that on reload, the input stays there.
 I added this in the image so the image doesn't disappear on reload.
 Only the wedding_date_time goes blank on manual reload.
 In order to combat this, I would have to use a bit of Javascript and localstorage.
 This insures that whatever the user types stays in the field even after a full page reload.
 It only resets if they clear their browser storage.
 I decided not to add it as it is not a significant issue.
     - Modified the mobile version

+- **Saturday - 8th Nov:**
+    - I found the responsive-nav-link.blade.php it tooka while to find the correct file to change the colours of the dropdoen on mobile format.

 ## GitHub Link